 In 2014 Rowan made North East Rising, a show of performance poetry about his love/hate relationship with his home town.
 The show was directed by Kate Fox and the script and published poems were edited by Kirsten Luckins.
 Touring regional theatres, North East Rising sold-out at Northern Stage and was given a 4 star review from the Journal.

 At the start of 2015 Rowan became an Associate Artist for Live Theatre, along with Matt Miller and Matilda Niell.
-Together they wrote Red is the New Blue, a spoken word play about space travel, which first appeared at Live in June.
+Together they wrote Red is the New Blue, a spoken word play about space travel.
 That same year, Rowan also won the Great Northern Slam at Northern Stage.

 In 2016 Rowan co-devised and starred in a short film for Channel 4’s Random Acts.
 In 2017 he was invited to give a TEDx Talk on Door-to-Door Poetry in The Hague; he also wrote and starred in another short film for Roundhouse Pictures, which went on to win a One-Reeler Award for Best Documentary.